Freight Shipping from Detroit to Kansas City

 How much does it cost to ship freight from Detroit to Kansas City?

-Full truckload (FTL) rates from Detroit, MI to Kansas City, KS currently range from $1,804-$2,223 for a standard dry van load over the 839-mile route.
+Full truckload (FTL) rates from Detroit, MI to Kansas City, KS currently range $1,804-$2,223 (roughly $2.17-$2.67 per mile over 839 miles).
 LTL shipments typically cost $661-$1,113 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Kansas City?

-Standard FTL transit from Detroit to Kansas City is approximately 15 hrs by truck over 839 miles.
+Standard FTL transit from Detroit to Kansas City is approximately 15 hrs by truck over 839 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Detroit Intermodal to BNSF Argentine Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Detroit to Kansas City freight?